- New or Transfer Student

 Scores are only valid for five (5) years.

-Obtain an official English Translation at one of the following:
+Obtain a document report/evaluation from one of the following:

 *Provide An Official Transcript From All Colleges Attended in the United States.
 Must Also Submit a Letter of Good Standing From the Most Recent Institution.